Dernière mise à jour: 3 juin 2022

 In accordance with Art.
 13, 14 GDPR, we inform you of the legal basis of our data processing.
 If the legal basis is not expressly mentioned in this data protection declaration, the following applies:

-The legal basis for obtaining consent is Article 6 (1) a and Article 7 GDPR as well as Article 9 (2) a and Article 7 GDPR (e.g. delivery of user-specific offers and information about our products and services, surveys on our websites, analysis of the use of our products, services and websites, personalisation of offers on the Internet, by e-mail, fax and other channels, advertising or market and opinion research), the legal basis for processing for the purpose of fulfilling our services and carrying out contractual measures and responding to enquiries is Art.
-6 (1) b GDPR (e.g. execution of contract and/or service, processing of payments for purchases and other services, processing due to a complaint, communication via telephone, e-mail, fax, live chat, video call and other channels, supply advice), the legal basis for processing for the fulfilment of our legal obligations is Art.
-6 (1) c GDPR (e.g. compliance with the statutory retention periods) and the legal basis for processing to safeguard our legitimate interests is Art.
+The legal basis for obtaining consent is Article 6 (1) a and Article 7 GDPR as well as Article 9 (2) a and Article 7 GDPR (e.g. registration on offered portals/creation of customer accounts, delivery of user-specific offers and information about our products and services, surveys on our websites, analysis of the use of our products, services and websites, personalisation of offers on the Internet, by e-mail, fax and other channels, advertising or market and opinion research), the legal basis for processing for the purpose of fulfilling our services and carrying out contractual measures and responding to enquiries is Art.
+6 (1) b GDPR (e.g. registration on offered portals/creation of customer accounts, execution of contract and/or service, processing of payments for purchases and other services, processing due to a complaint, communication via telephone, e-mail, fax, live chat, video call and other channels, supply advice), the legal basis for processing for the fulfilment of our legal obligations is Art.
+6 (1) c GDPR (e.g. compliance with the statutory retention periods) and the legal basis for processing to safeguard our legitimate interests listed below is Art.
 6 (1) f GDPR (e.g. Analysis and clarification of misuse or attacks on communication systems, legitimation and authentication; protection against or investigation of possible fraudulent transactions, communication via telephone, e-mail, fax, live chat, video call and other channels; sending samples, premiums, products and information, providing user-specific offers and information about our products and services, surveys on our websites, personalisation of offers on the Internet, by e-mail, fax and other channels, determining the effectiveness of our advertising).
 In the event that vital interests of the data subject or another natural person require the processing of personal data, Art.
 6 (1) d GDPR serves as the legal basis.

 In accordance with Articles 24, 32 GDPR, we take appropriate technical and organisational measures to ensure a level of protection appropriate to the risk, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing as well as the varying probability of occurrence and severity of the risk to the rights and freedoms of natural persons.
 Such measures shall include, in particular, safeguarding the confidentiality, integrity and availability of data by controlling physical access to personal data, as well as access, input, disclosure, safeguarding of availability and segregation thereof.
 Furthermore, we have established procedures to ensure the exercise of data subject rights, deletion of personal data and response to threats to personal data.
 Furthermore, we take the protection of personal data into account as early as the development and selection of hardware, software and procedures, in accordance with the principle of data protection by means of technological design and by means of data protection-friendly presettings (Art.
 25 GDPR).